julienloizelet/magento1-grids/README.md

 ```

-> How many times how you been asked to add some field in a grid ?
+> How many times have you been asked to add some field in a grid ?
 > If your answer is _"too many times"_, then you may give a try to this extension.

 **Table of Contents**